Ganthology/Ganthology/README.md

 ### Hello there, I am Ray (Boon Kit) 😊
 I am currently taking my **Bachelor Degree in Statistics with Minor in Computer Science** at the Universiti Putra Malaysia.
 - 👨‍💻 Currently a web developer intern at **Speedhome.com**.
+- 👨‍ Looking for full time position in Web (React) and Mobile (React Native)
 - 🤓 I enjoy reading and challenge myself to learn new skills
 - 🌱 My focus is in *iOS Development*, *Mobile Development* and *Software Engineering*
 - 🌱 Completed the TensorFlow Developer Professional Certificate by Deeplearning.ai on Coursera.